The 2021 Annual Homeless Assessment Report (AHAR) to Congress.

 In January of 2021, 326,126 people were experiencing sheltered homelessness, staying in emergency shelters, safe havens, or transitional housing programs.

-The number of individuals with chronic patterns of homelessness increased by fifteen percent between 2019 and 2020.
+The number of sheltered individuals identified as chronically homeless increased by 20 percent between 2020 and 2021.

 There is no single universal template to end a person's homelessness, as we believe that homeless is a result or effect of underlying impairments.
 We believe a person's homelessness has a root cause, which has produced barriers that must be accurately assessed, analyzed, and addressed/treated accordingly.
 We believe in Trauma-Informed Care with a focus on motivational strategies/techniques that will fill individual needs and ultimately support/enable housing stability.